In the children's act

 Parties being properly prepared and advised for mediation.

-Parties understanding their right to contract advisors of their choice during the process eg. lawyers, counselors, therapists, financial/spiritual advisors.
+Parties understanding their right to contract advisors of their choice during the process eg. lawyers, counsellors, therapists, financial/spiritual advisors.

 WHEN CAN MEDIATION BE USED